parmegv/leap_doc/docs/design/nicknym.md

     p8KAYDbVac3+c3vm30DjHO/RKF4Zq6+sTAIkrFvXOwYJl9KgjMpQVV/voInjxATz
     -----END PGP SIGNATURE-----

-Successful responses return HTTP code 200.
-If the address cannot be found, code 404 is returned.

 If the data in the request was encrypted to the public key nicknym@domain.org, then the JSON response and signature are additionally encrypted to the symmetric key found in the request and returned base64 encoded.

-TBD: how to best sign a 404?
+TBD: maybe we should just switch to a raw RSA or ECC signature.

 Query balancing
 ------------------------